Autism Tips for Visiting Disneyland

 Not sure if you or your child with Autism can spend the day at Disneyland?
 Looking for an equally accessible way around the park?
 Wondering how the DAS system works?
 Here is the breakdown of the ever evolving DAS system, how you can get the most out of your time in the parks with minimal waiting and more importantly with less stress.

-- Head to either City Hall in Disneyland or the City of Commerce in California Adventure.
+- Head to either City Hall in Disneyland or the City of Commerce in California Adventure or any Guest services kiosks located throughout the parks.
 If you are issued a DAS it will work in both parks.

 - You will be asked what concerns or limitations the guest in your party requesting the DAS has and there is where it will be determined if you are granted one.
 It is not a 100% guaranteed thing.
 You know your child's limitations best, always advocate.